Lewis-walter7/seoanalyzer/apps/server/src/apps/src/auth/README.md

 ## Security Features

 - Passwords are hashed with bcrypt using 12 rounds
-- JWT tokens expire after 24 hours
+- JWT tokens expire after 7 days
 - Sensitive user data (passwords) are excluded from API responses
 - Proper error handling for authentication failures